elephantscale/es-training-new/jenkins/slides/Continuous_Integration_with_Jenkins.md

      - Update build.gradle file to apply Cobertura plugin and then run `gradle cobertura` task

- * Configure Cobertura Coverage Report as part of “Post Build Actions”
+ * Configure Cobertura Coverage Report as part of "Post Build Actions"

 Notes: